-By Daniele E., Auxiliar de Conversación in Madrid 18/19.
+By Danielle E., Auxiliar de Conversación in Madrid 18/19.

 If you are reading this, you are most likely considering living as a Language Assistant in the region of Murcia and trying to make a decision.
 To help you decide whether living in Murcia is for you, I have compiled the pros and cons.
 I believe these are the most important to consider based on my opinions and other expats I have met.
 Rather than telling you things that apply to Spain as a country, these factors are specifically about this region.